dileep-gadiraju/python-webscraping-quickstart/docs/eslog.md

         log.info('warning', 'Script is taking more than usual time') log.info('exception', 'No Products Available')
         ```
-    3. log.data : it shows the job data, logs are shown in `general-acrawled-data`
+    3. log.data : it shows the job data, logs are added to `config.ES_DATA_INDEX`.

         Syntax:
         ```